 Common use of Valid Organization, Good Standing and Qualification Clause in Contracts

 Valid Organization, Good Standing and Qualification.
-Borrower is a corporation duly formed, validly subsisting and in good standing under the laws of the State of Delaware, has full power and authority to execute, deliver and comply with the Loan Documents, and to carry on its business as it is now being conducted, and is duly licensed or qualified as a foreign corporation in good standing under the laws of each jurisdiction in which the character or location of the properties owned by it or the business transacted by it requires such licensing or qualification, except where the failure to be so licensed or qualified could not reasonably be expected to result in a Material Adverse Effect.
+Guarantor is a corporation duly incorporated or a limited liability company duly formed, as applicable, validly existing and in good standing under the laws of the applicable state described on Schedule 8.1, has full power and authority to execute, deliver and comply with the Loan Documents, and to carry on its business as it is now being conducted and is duly licensed or qualified as a foreign corporation or limited liability company in good standing under the laws of each other jurisdiction described on Schedule 8.1 and in which the character or location of the properties owned by it or the business transacted by it requires such licensing or qualification.

 AutoNDA by SimpleDocs